Mookie Betts Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.50 team ERA that ranks first among all league pitching staffs.
+- The Astros have a 3.56 team ERA that ranks first across all MLB pitching staffs.

-- Astros pitchers combine to surrender the ninth-fewest home runs in baseball (79 total, one per game).
+- Astros pitchers combine to allow 82 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- Blanco (1-0 with a 4.66 ERA and 31 strikeouts in 29 2/3 innings pitched) gets the start for the Astros, his fourth of the season.
+- Brown (6-4) gets the starting nod for the Astros in his 15th start of the season.
+He's put together a 3.89 ERA in 81 2/3 innings pitched, with 90 strikeouts.

-- His most recent appearance was on Sunday against the Cincinnati Reds, when the right-hander threw 5 2/3 innings, surrendering five earned runs while allowing seven hits.
+- The righty's last time out came on Tuesday against the New York Mets, when he went 5 2/3 innings, surrendering six earned runs while giving up seven hits.

-- The 29-year-old has an ERA of 4.66, with 9.6 strikeouts per nine innings, in 12 games this season.
-Opponents have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.